-This document constitutes the Montana Department of Transportation's (MDT) first biennial report to the Preservation Review Board as required under Montana Senate Bill No. 3, an act which requires State Agencies and the Montana University System to biennially report to the Preservation Review Board on the status and maintenance needs of agency heritage properties.
+This document constitutes the Montana Department of Transportation's (MDT) second biennial report to the Preservation Review Board as required under the 2011 Montana Senate Bill No. 3, an act which requires State Agencies and the Montana University System to biennially report to the Preservation Review Board on the status and maintenance needs of agency heritage properties.
 The report includes the MDT's known heritage properties, their status, condition, and priority for preservation.
-It must be noted, however, that 23 of the heritage properties are archaeological sites of which only portions are located within the MDT right-of-way (ROW) and for which this agency has jurisdiction over.
+It must be noted, however, that 21 of the heritage properties are archaeological sites of which only portions are located within the MDT right-of-way (ROW) and for which this agency has jurisdiction over.
 The portions of the heritage properties located outside the ROW are under private or public ownership and are not under the control of the MDT.

-It must also be stated that nearly all of the heritage properties detailed in this report were documented and treated under Section 106 (36 CFR 800) of the National Historic Preservation Act as part of the MDT's regular cultural resource program.
+All but one of the heritage properties detailed in this report were documented and treated under Section 106 (36CFR 800) of the National Historic Preservation Act (1966) as part of the MDT's regular cultural resource program.
 That regulation is applicable to federally-funded projects that have the potential to impact historic properties.
 Only state-funded MDT projects would fall under the authority of the Montana Antiquities Act (MAA).
-Because of the scope of maintenance activities conducted by MDT, few have impacted historic or heritage properties and only one property (24PW1044) was dealt with under the MAA.
+Because of the scope of maintenance activities conducted by MDT, few have impacted historic or heritage properties and only one property, 24PW1044, was dealt with under the MAA.

 It is recognized that the Montana Legislature intended Senate Bill No. 3 as a management tool for state agencies to administer their heritage properties.
-The MDT already has such a plan in place in its Historic Roads and Bridges Programmatic Agreement (PA).
-The PA does not, however, embrace archaeological sites, Traditional Cultural Properties, or pictograph sites.
+The MDT already has such a plan in place for its historic roads and bridges in its Historic Roads and Bridges Programmatic Agreement (PA).
+The PA does not, however, embrace archaeological sites, Traditional Cultural Properties, MDT-owned buildings and Aeronautics Division properties or pictograph sites.
 Those, again, were originally handled under the provisions of Section 106 and will be treated in the future under Section 106 and Senate Bill No. 3.

 The MDT continues to pursue its obligations under Section 106, the MAA, and Senate Bill No. 3.
-MDT feels that all three regulations complement each other and have the same basic goal, the recognition and management of significant heritage properties.
+MDT feels that all three regulations complement each other and have the same basic goal - the recognition and management of significant heritage properties.
 MDT has formatted this report to mirror the order of the requirements for State Agencies in Section 22-3-424, MCA Section 3(4).